 We can help and assist you with this to ensure your e-commerce store fulfils the guidelines and is safe for your users.

 If you handle or transmit card holder data (CHD), you have a responsibility under PCI to ensure the data is safely processed, handled and stored.
 This is simply to protect your customer card details from being exposed or exploited by an unknown third party.

 What scope do I need?

 The level of access you have to card holder data determines the level of compliance you will need.
-A common tendancy is for retailers to defer ecommerce payment card processing to a payment partner site which ensures no card holder data is transmitted through their own pages.
-This effectively reduces the retailers scope and puts most of the onus on the payment card processor.
-However, whilst you have effectvely limited your scope this way it is critical that you do due dilligence and assess whether the payment processor you mandate has PCI compliance.
-By law, they should be able to provide you with a Attestation of Compliance on request.
+A common tendancy is for retailers to defer ecommerce payment card processing to a payment partner site which ensures no card holder data is transmitted through their own website pages.
+This effectively reduces the retailers liability and puts most of the onus on the payment card processor.
+However, whilst you have effectvely limited your scope this way it is critical that you do due diligence and assess whether the payment processor you mandate for handling your customer card data has PCI compliance.
+By law, the payment processor should be able to provide you with a Attestation of Compliance on request.

 What is and Attestation of Request (AOC)

 An Attestation of Compliance is a certificate, renewed each year, that confirms PCI compliance.